SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/serve-your-web-part-in-a-sharepoint-page.md

 You can view the raw package contents in the **sharepoint** folder.

-The contents are then packaged into an **.spapp** file.
+The contents are then packaged into an **.sppkg** file.
 The package format is very similar to a SharePoint add-ins package and uses Microsoft Open Packaging Conventions to package your solution.

 The JavaScript files, CSS and other assets are not packaged and you will have to deploy them to an external location such as a CDN.
 In order to test the web part during development, you can load all the assets from your local computer.